 Subsequent developments in the sector and wider economy reinforced the important role of effective corporate governance and strong board leadership in driving high standards and securing the proper discharge of regulated water companies’ functions.
 This led us to revise the principles in January 2019.

-Under the revised principles, which have effect from 1 April 2019, we set out four high-level objectives companies should deliver:
+Under the revised principles, which came into effect on 1 April 2019, we set out four high-level objectives companies should deliver:

 - The regulated company board establishes the company’s purpose, strategy and values, and is satisfied that these and its culture reflect the needs of all those it serves.

 - The regulated company has an effective board with full responsibility for all aspects of the regulated company’s business for the long term.